ambianic/ambianic-docs/docs-md/users/ambianicbox.md

 You can 3D Print an Ambianic Box at home ([here is the source](https://github.com/ambianic/ambianic-box)) or order a 3D print online through a service such as [craftcloud3d.com](https://craftcloud3d.com/configuration/c7faee7e-ec06-41ed-822c-4092bdf1d28d) or [makexyz.com](https://www.makexyz.com/).

+Alternatively, if you don't want to 3D print an enclosure, you can order a kit such as [this ony by Labists](https://labists.com/collections/all/products/labists-raspberry-pi-4g-ram-32gb-card) which includes a usable enclosure box and other components required to build an Ambianic Edge device.

 # Components

 To assemble a fully functional Ambianic Box, we recommend the following readily available off the shelf components, but you can use any viable alternatives available to you: